EVO Elements & Brain Type Theory

 Without the kind of scientifically rigorous testing we’d like to have in the future through partnerships we’re currently developing, we seem to conservatively have a 90%+ accuracy rate when compared with each of the individuals we’ve spent 1-1.5 hours doing a personal advanced Brain Type session with and then compared their BTA results at a far later date (to try and reduce their ability to manipulate the test based on their memory of any similar language from the type session).
 This is higher than any other assessment that tries to measure anything similar to Brain Type, and we’re hoping it holds true as we test things further with third parties.

 At the end of the day, we’ve already seen so many lives changed for the better and we’re excited to keep growing.
-The BTA will continue to evolve, just as our planner and app will.
+The BTA will continue to evolve, just as our planner will.
 We’re here to learn and experiment together, not to pretend we’ve got everything figured out!

 What are Brain Type and the BTA for?
 (And what they are not for?)